How To Face Grief During The Holidays

 It’s important to understand that there’s no quick fix or escape from grief.
 The only way to get to the other side is to go through the heartache.
 But you don’t have to do that alone.
 Reach out to caring, concerned members of your community, and let them comfort you through this difficult time.

-Don’t Be Alone in Your Grief During The Holidays
+Don’t Be Alone In Your Grief During The Holidays

 Like Allison, you may be the one in charge of preparations for the holidays.
 This can naturally be difficult, but when you factor in the weight of grief during the holidays, it’s easy to become overwhelmed and distressed.